Breaking the Likelihood Trap: Consistent Generative Recommendation with Graph-structured Model: Abstract

 \section{Abstract}

-Reranking, as the final stage of recommender systems, demands real-time inference, accuracy, and diversity.
-It plays a crucial role in determining the final exposure, directly influencing user experience.
-Recently, generative reranking has gained increasing attention for its strong ability to model complex dependencies among items.
-However, most existing methods suffer from the "\textit{likelihood trap}", where high-likelihood sequences are often perceived as low-quality by human.
-These models tend to repeatedly recommend a set of high-frequency items, resulting in list homogeneity, thereby limiting user engagement.
+Reranking, as the final stage of recommender systems, plays a crucial role in determining the final exposure, directly influencing user experience.
+Recently, generative reranking has gained increasing attention for formulating reranking as a holistic sequence generation task, implicitly modeling complex dependencies among items.
+However, most existing methods suffer from the \textit{likelihood trap}, where high-likelihood sequences are often repetitive and perceived as low-quality by humans, thereby limiting user engagement.

-In this work, we propose \textbf{Con}sistent \textbf{Gra}ph-\textbf{st}ructured Generative Recommendation (\methodname), a novel generative reranking framework.
-To break the likelihood trap, we introduce a novel graph-structured decoder that can capture diverse sequences along multiple paths.
-This design not only expands the decoding space to promote diversity, but also improves prediction accuracy by implicit item dependencies derived from vertex transitions.
-Furthermore, we design a differentiable cascade system that incorporates an evaluator, enabling the model to learn directly from user preferences as the training objective.
+In this work, we propose \textbf{Con}sistent \textbf{Gra}ph-\textbf{st}ructured Generative Recommendation (\textbf{\methodname}).
+We first introduce a novel \modelname, which enables the generation of more diverse sequences by exploring multiple paths.
+This design not only expands the decoding space to promote diversity, but also improves prediction accuracy by explicitly modeling item dependencies from graph transitions.
+Furthermore, we design a \trainingname method that incorporates an evaluator, allowing the model to learn directly from user preferences.
 Extensive offline experiments validate the superior performance of \methodname over state-of-the-art reranking methods.
-Moreover, \methodname has been evaluated on a large-scale video-sharing app, Kuaishou, with over 300 million daily active users, demonstrating that our approach significantly improves both recommendation quality and diversity, validating our effectiveness in practical industrial environments.
+Moreover, \methodname has been evaluated on a large-scale video-sharing app, Kuaishou, with over 300 million daily active users, demonstrating that our approach significantly improves both recommendation quality and diversity, validating our effectiveness in practical industrial platforms.